yaronf/I-D/STAR/draft-ietf-acme-star.md

-{{I-D.ietf-acme-star-delegation}} as well as to increase the reliability of the STAR ecosystem (see {{dependability}} for details), this document defines a mechanism that allows a server to advertise support for accessing star-certificate resources via unauthenticated GET (instead of, or in addition to, POST-as-GET), and a client to enable this service with per-Order granularity.
+{{I-D.ietf-acme-star-delegation}} as well as to increase the reliability of the STAR ecosystem (see {{dependability}} for details), this document defines a mechanism that allows a server to advertise support for accessing star-certificate resources via unauthenticated GET (in addition to POST-as-GET), and a client to enable this service with per-Order granularity.

 Specifically, a server states its availability to grant unauthenticated access